 Email Mark: email@example.com

 Courtney is responsible for the planning and implementation of USABA’s marketing and communication plans.
 She oversees the promotion of the organization and communication with local, regional and national media.
-She also assists in the management of programs and events like the annual Breckenridge Ski Camp, tandem cycling camps and rowing camps.
+She also assists in the management of programs and events like the annual Breckenridge ski camp, tandem cycling and rowing camps, and Breakfast with Champions fundraiser.
 Courtney started working with USABA in 2015 following an internship with the USOC.
-She has a BBA from Abilene Christian University and an International MBA from the University of South Carolina.
+She has an International MBA from the University of South Carolina.
 On the weekends, Courtney enjoys hiking, traveling, and reading.

 Email Courtney: email@example.com